Priti Patel: Leadership election (2024)

+Shadow Foreign Secretary

+On 4 November 2024, Patel was appointed Shadow Foreign Secretary by newly elected opposition leader Kemi Badenoch.
+She represented the Conservative Party at the Second inauguration of Donald Trump.

 Political ideology and views

-Patel is considered to be on the right-wing of the Conservative Party, with the Total Politics website stating that some saw her as a "modern-day Norman Tebbit".
+Patel is considered to be on the right wing of the Conservative Party, with the Total Politics website stating that some saw her as a "modern-day Norman Tebbit".
 In The Guardian, economics commentator Aditya Chakrabortty characterised her as "an out-and-out right-winger" with no desire to "claim the centre ground" in politics.
 Patel has cited Margaret Thatcher as her political hero, and has described herself as a "massive Thatcherite," with various news sources also characterising her as such; while profiling Patel for The Independent, Tom Peck wrote that she "could scarcely be more of a Thatcherite".
-She previously served as a vice-chair of Conservative Friends of Israel.
+She previously served as a Vice-Chair of Conservative Friends of Israel.

 Patel has taken robust stances on crime, attracting media attention when she argued for restoration of capital punishment on the BBC's Question Time in September 2011, although in 2016 she stated that she no longer held this view.
 Patel opposes prisoner voting, and has also opposed allowing Jeremy Bamber, who was convicted of murder in her constituency, access to media to protest his innocence.
-Patel voted against the Marriage (Same Sex Couples) Bill in 2013, which led to introduction of same-sex marriage in England and Wales.
+Patel voted against the Marriage (Same Sex Couples) Bill in 2013, which led to the introduction of same-sex marriage in England and Wales.

-Patel has been criticised for raising issues in the House of Commons related to her time working for the tobacco industry.
+Patel has been criticised for raising issues in the House of Commons related to her time working with the tobacco industry.
 In October 2010, she voted for the smoking ban to be overturned; and led the Conservative campaign against plain tobacco packaging.
-Patel has also campaigned with the drinks industry, holding a reception in parliament for the Call Time On Duty Campaign in favour of ending the alcohol duty supertax (known as the escalator), a tax opposed by the Wine and Spirit Trade Association, the Scotch Whisky Association and the TaxPayers' Alliance.
+Patel has also campaigned with the drinks industry, holding a reception in the Palace of Westminster for the Call Time On Duty Campaign in favour of ending the alcohol duty supertax (known as the escalator), a tax opposed by the Wine and Spirit Trade Association, the Scotch Whisky Association and the TaxPayers' Alliance.

-Speaking on BBC Radio Kent in March 2018, Patel said that she found the commonly-used abbreviation BME (for Black and Minority Ethnic) to be "patronising and insulting".
-This was because having been born in Britain, she considered herself British first and foremost.
+Speaking on BBC Radio Kent in March 2018, Patel said that she found the commonly used abbreviation BME (for Black and Minority Ethnic) to be "patronising and insulting".
+She said that she considered herself British "first and foremost" as she was born in the UK.

 Personal life

 Patel has been married to Alex Sawyer since 2004.
 Sawyer is a marketing consultant for the stock exchange NASDAQ.
-He is also a Conservative councillor and Cabinet Member for Communities on the council of the London Borough of Bexley.
+He also serves as a Conservative councillor and Cabinet Member for Communities on the London Borough Council of Bexley.
 Sawyer also worked part-time as her office manager from February 2014 to August 2017.
-Together, they have a son, who was born in August 2008.
+They have a son who was born in August 2008.